alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
-Column to sort is not getting saved in config Horizontal scroll bar is not using the actual width OnViewRefresh not defined for binary files
+Horizontal scroll bar is not using the actual width OnViewRefresh not defined for binary files
 "Parent directory exists only in" should only print the name of base directory (or )